GenericMappingTools/pygmt/doc/techref/fonts.md

 # Supported Fonts

 PyGMT supports the 35 standard PostScript fonts.
-The table below lists the 35 fonts with font number and the font name.
+The table below lists them with their font numbers and font names.
+When specifying fonts in PyGMT, you can either give the entire font name or just the font number.
+For example, to use the font "Helvetica", you can use either `"Helvetica"` or `"0"`.
+For the special fonts "Symbol" (12) and "ZapfDingbats" (34), see the {doc}`/techref/encodings` for the character set.
+The image below the table shows a visual sample for each font.

 | Font Number | Font Name                  | Font Number | Font Name                  |
 |-------------|----------------------------|-------------|----------------------------|